 If you are not religiously inclined and don’t care to attend a service, fear not.
 Many choose to attend just to get out of the dorm/squadron and have a cathartic emotional experience, but staying behind isn’t as bad as they’d lead you to believe.
 Your MTI will have reduced hours on Sundays, especially as you progress in training.
 Eventually, ours wouldn’t show up until 1300 or so.
 Fear not, there are chores to be done while he/she’s gone!

 On Sunday mornings, you’ll get to sleep in until 0545, instead of 0445.
 Once the chow hall opens at 0600, your chow runner can report the flight for breakfast.
 After breakfast, you’ll begin dust down and your deep details.
 Trainees attending services will filter out of the dorm, as needed.
 Trainees remaining behind will continue to work EC (as trainees come back from meals and services) and check items off the deep detail list as they are completed.
-Deep details include things like dusting inside and outside of the weapons cases, dusting the exterior of the flight office, detail cleaning the empty wall lockers, etc. Normally by lunch time, most everyone has returned.
+Deep details include things like dusting inside and outside of the weapons cases, dusting the exterior of the flight office, detail cleaning the empty wall lockers, etc. Normally by lunchtime, almost everyone has returned.

 Do not fool yourself into thinking that if you stay behind during services that you’ll get to sneak in a nap or write letters.
 Letter writing is limited to personal time.
 If you do finish all of the deep details to perfection, studying the BMTSG is always an option, as is rolling and folding in your personal area.
 I also used that time to distribute laundry.

 Yes!
 You can bring a bible, prayer book, devotional, and/or another piece of religious text with you to BMT.
 These are the only authorized books in the training environment, aside from your BMTSG.
 You can rest assured that you will not be criticized or judged by your MTI for having these materials with you.
 Keep in mind that these must be stored in the back of your security drawer, which is limited in space.
 If you can find a smaller version of your desired text, that would be ideal.
 This is not the time to break out the large family bible and take it along.
-These books can be utilized during personal time [typically at the end of the night], during chapel, and during your religious education class.
+These books can be utilized during the personal time [typically at the end of the night], during chapel, and during your religious education class.

 Yes!
 You are allowed to wear a religious necklace or pendant to BMT.
 Aside from wedding rings [not engagement rings], these are the only authorized pieces of jewelry that you can wear at BMT.
 Remember that BMT is a rough and non-forgiving environment.
 I would be hesitant about bringing anything that is sentimental to you or that may be a family heirloom.
 If you would like to wear a religious necklace that can withstand the abuse that BMT will dish out, most clothing sales stores on military installations sell GI Jewelry, which is designed to meet military specifications as well.

 If you’ve never been baptized and are interested in becoming baptized while at BMT, you’re in luck!
 They offer that service, at least in the Contemporary chapel services.
 The chaplains will give you information on which day you can attend an informational meeting/class, and which day you can be baptized.
-These events are held in the afternoon on Sundays, after the Contemporary services are finished.
-When I was at BMT, they typically held one of each type of event a month, so the class would be held on one Sunday of the month and baptisms were conducted on another Sunday of the month.
+These events are held in the afternoon on Sundays after the Contemporary services are finished.
+When I was at BMT, they typically held one of each type of event a month, so the class would be held on one Sunday of the month, and baptisms were conducted on another Sunday of the month.
 Trainees being baptized had to bring their PT clothes and a towel to chapel that day, so I’m assuming that it’s more than just a sprinkling of holy water, although I’m not sure.

 Any other questions?
-Just leave a comment if I haven’t addressed something that you’d like to know about chapel!
+Just leave a comment if I haven’t addressed something that you’d like to know about the chapel!

 I’m a 31 year old Navy sister, Army wife - Air Force wife to a prior service Marine/Soldier, and an Air Force Reservist.
 I am a happy wife and mother.
 My husband switched branches and joined me in the Air Force Reserve.
 We look forward to a future of dual military service!